Achieving the Quantum Fisher Information Bound in Pseudo-Hermitian Sensors: Comparison between covariant and standard QFI calculated for states described by the nonreciprocal pseudo-Hermitian Hamiltonian given in Example 1.b in the main text

 We plot both the SQFI and CQFI for the state $|0_t\rangle$ in \figref{fig}.
 As illustrated on the graph, by naively applying the SQFI formalism to the state $|0_t\rangle$, one completely misses the onset of the spectral phase transition occurring at the EP.

-On the contrary, the CQFI framework faithfully captures the phase transition at the EP, associated with the divergent behavior of the $F^{\rm pH}_c(|0_t\rangle)$.
-This demonstrates that the CQFI correctly reflects the system's sensitivity enhancement near the EP, making it a powerful tool for the proper analysis of parameter estimation in pseudo-Hermitian systems.
+On the contrary, the CQFI framework faithfully captures the {\it phase transition at the EP}, associated with the divergent behavior of the $F^{\rm pH}_c(|0_t\rangle)$.
+This demonstrates that the CQFI correctly reflects the system's sensitivity enhancement near the EP; thus making it a powerful tool for the proper analysis of parameter estimation in pseudo-Hermitian systems.